khanhptnk/yrc/docs/source/algorithms/logit.rst

    Consider the :math:`n`-th percentiles of :math:`\mathcal{C}` as candidate thresholds (:math:`n = 0, 10,..., 100`).

 4. **Validation:**
-   For each candidate threshold, evaluate the performance on the validation tasks.
+   For each candidate threshold, construct a policy and evaluate its performance on the validation tasks.

 5. **Test-Time Selection:**
-   Select the threshold :math:`\tau^*` that yields the best validation performance and use it during testing.
+   Select the policy that yields the best validation performance and use it during testing.

 References